Vijayanagara architecture: Palaces

 Much of what is known today of Vijayanagara palaces is drawn from archaeological excavations at Hampi as no royal palace structures have survived.
 Most palaces stand in their own compound defined by high tapering walls made of stone or layered earth.
 Palaces are approached through a sequence of courts with passageways and doorways requiring multiple changes in direction.
 All palaces face east or north.
 The larger palaces have side extensions giving the complex a symmetrical shape.

 Palaces were built on raised platforms made of granite.
 The platforms have multiple tiers of mouldings with well-decorated friezes.
 The decorations can be floral, Kirtimukha shapes (demon faces), geese, elephants and occasionally human figures.
 Pillars, beams and rafters inside the palace were made of wood as evidenced by ash discovered in excavations.
 The roof was made of brick or lime concrete, while copper and ivory were used for finials.
 Palaces commonly consisted of multiple levels with each flight of stairs decorated by balustrades on either side, with either yali (imaginary beast) or elephant sculptures.
 The entrance steps into palaces and temple mantapas were similarly decorated.
 Water tanks inside the palace complex have decorative water spouts such as the carved torso of the Nandi with a gaping mouth to allow water flow into the tank.
 Other structures commonly found inside a palace complex are wells and shrines.

 The courtly architecture generally show secular styles with Islamic influences.
 Examples are the Lotus Mahal palace, Elephant stables, and watch towers.
 Courtly buildings and domed structures were built with mortar mixed with stone rubble.

-The impact of this style of architecture was seen well into the 17th century when the successive Nayaka kingdoms continued to encourage pillars with hippogryphs and granite became the main building material.